Berkeley-TAFLab/BoatControls/README.md

 ## 7/15/24
 Been learning how to use Qt to design a UI.
 Implemented a map which we can use to plot boats.
 Still need to add a table to the left to display all important information regarding the boats

+## 7/16/24
+Finished initial layout of UI.
+Split UI into a few QML components so they can be developed independently.
+Still need To add a Controlbar and a table to view data but there is a map which is kind of cool